pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

-# Folders structure
+## Folders structure

+### Source code
+All Arduino and Android Application code are avaiable on [Sources folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/Sources).
+There are two kinds of Arduino Antenna Tuner Controllers:
+- One Capacitor (Source) - There is just one capacitor to control the Band, Tune and fine tune.
+[This video shows a example of this kind of Antenna Tuner](https://youtu.be/PbnP8gIDb78)
+- Two Capacitors - There are two capacitor.
+One to control Band and regular Tune; and other to control the fine Tune.
+[This video shows a example of this kind of Antenna Tuner](https://youtu.be/w_jXJsiMKIk)

 # Android Application and Bluetooth Communication (Remote Control)

 The version of this Android Application was built in 2014.
 The last Android Studio used to build it was 3.3.2 (2019).
-You may need to do some adjust on you IDE to build this application.
+You may need to do some adjust on your IDE enviroment to build this application.

 <img src="https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/images/AndroidApp_Remote_COntrol_01.jpg" alt="Android Remote Control" height="889" width="500">